-A diagnostic board provides a link between the processor control panel and the ME29 processor logic.
-The diagnostic board is a self-contained unit with its own microprocessor and is programmed to detect and locate hardware faults and to communicate the results to the operator on the processor control panel.
+The 1982 Datapro survey of British computer users brought responses from 38 ICL ME29 series users.
+A total of 43 systems were represented, and the average number of months that the systems had been installed was 21.7.
+User board is a self-contained unit with its own microprocessor and is programmed to detect and locate hardware faults and to communicate the results to the operator on the processor control panel.

 The ME29 processor is microcoded to access main memory and peripherals via a highway converter board.
 The highway converter translates the ECL (Emitter Coupled Logic) signals into TTL (Transistor-Transistor Logic) levels.
 On the Model 45 a further circuit board (Model 45 power boost) is added to drive the calculation and control units.
 This power boost automatically selects the microcode routine which performs the instructions and presents the results back to the program.
-On the smaller ME29 machines, Models 33 and 37, the selection of microcode routines is performed by microprogram, so the power boost on the Model 45 enables the processing rate of ME29 order code to be increased considerably.
+On the smaller ME29 machines, Models 29 and 37, the selection of microcode routines is performed by microprogram, so the power boost on the Model 45 enables the processing rate of ME29 order code to be increased considerably.
 On the Model 54 a further increase in performance is obtained by additional ECL logic and a bit-slice microprocessor (model 54 power boost) which can execute target machine instructions at high speed, overlapped with other OCP operations.

-The processor performance of Models 37, 45, and 54, relative to the entry level Model 33, is 1.2, 1.8, and 3.3 times, respectively.
+The processor performance of Models 37, 45, and 54, relative to the entry level Model 29, is 1.2, 1.8 and 3.3 times, respectively.

-CONTROL STORAGE: Each of the four models has 128KB of control storage.
+CONTROL STORAGE: Each of the four models has 128 KB of control store.
 The cycle time is normally 155 ns, but is effectively reduced to 93 ns when prefetching.

 REGISTERS: Only the general registers (eight per program, in the first eight words of each program's storage area) are user-addressable.
 Three of them can be used for indexing.
-Six nonaddressable registers are implemented in the processor's microcode, including a program address register, main and intermediate accumulators, an instruction register, and a data register.
+Six non-addressable registers are implemented in the processor's microcode, including a program address register, main and intermediate accumulators, instruction register, and data register.

-ADDRESSING: Like the 290X Series computers, the ME29 systems are user-programmable only through higher-level languages.
+ADDRESSING: Like the 2903 Series computers, the ME29 systems are user-programmable only through higher-level languages.
 ICL does not recommend programming at the machine or assembler level and has released no details concerning the internal operations.